 If you’re not in the market to buy a new car, but you’re finding your current monthly premium is too high–call around.
 Even if your current insurance company was the best price when you got it, shop around auto insurance companies and look for better prices.

 With payments coming from all directions, it’s easy to run short on cash here and there.
 When that happens, Instacash can help cover the costs when you need them.
-Bad credit or good credit, you could get up to $250 interest-free with no hard credit check.
+Bad credit or good credit, you could get up to $250 interest-free with no credit check.
 Funds are available instantly when you get turbo delivery for a small fee.